 YES, you can!

-Affordable burial insurance with an arrhythmia is available with insurance companies that specialize with high-risk medical underwriting and approval.
+Affordable burial insurance with an arrhythmia or irregular heartbeat is available with insurance companies that specialize with high-risk medical underwriting and approval.
 If you have any type of arrhythmia, applying with these companies will give you the best chance of approval.